The Stars My Destination

 The Stars My Destination is a science fiction novel by American writer Alfred Bester.
-Set in the 24th or 25th century, which varies between editions of the book, when humans have colonized the Solar System, it tells the story of Gully [Gulliver] Foyle, a teleporter driven by a burning desire for revenge.

-Its first publication was in book form in June 1956 in the United Kingdom, where it was titled Tiger!
-Tiger!, named after William Blake's 1794 poem "The Tyger", the first verse of which is printed as the first page of the novel.
-The book remains widely known under that title in the markets in which this edition was circulated.
-It was subsequently serialized in Galaxy magazine in four parts beginning with the October 1956 issue.
+It was first published in book form in the United Kingdom in June 1956, where it was titled Tiger!
+Tiger!; the novel was named after William Blake's 1794 poem "The Tyger", whose first verse is printed as the first page of the novel.
+The novel remains widely known under that title in the markets in which this edition was circulated.
+It was subsequently serialized in the American Galaxy Science Fiction magazine in four parts, beginning in October 1956.
 A working title was Hell's My Destination; the book was also associated with the name The Burning Spear.
+It was Bester's last novel for the next 19 years.

+The novel was widely criticized and praised when it first appeared, but it is now appreciated as a classic work and a prescient forerunner of the cyberpunk science fiction subgenre.

+Premise

+In the 24th or 25th century (depending on the edition of the book), humans have colonized the Solar System and also learned to teleport (although not through outer space).
+It tells the story of Gulliver ("Gully") Foyle, a man driven and transformed by a thirst for vengeance.

 Plot

 At the time when the book is set, "jaunting"—personal teleportation—has so upset the social and economic balance that the Inner Planets are at war with the Outer Satellites.
-Gully Foyle of the Presteign-owned merchant spaceship Nomad—an uneducated, unskilled, unambitious man whose life is at a dead end—is marooned in space when the ship is attacked and he alone survives.
-After six months of his waiting for rescue, a passing spaceship, the Vorga, also owned by the powerful Presteign industrial clan, ignores his signal and abandons him.
+Gully Foyle of the Presteign-owned merchant spaceship Nomad—an uneducated, unskilled, unambitious man whose life is at a dead end—is marooned in space when the ship is attacked.
+After six months of waiting, a passing spaceship, the Vorga, also owned by the powerful Presteign industrial clan, ignores his signal and abandons him.
 Foyle is enraged and is transformed into a man consumed by revenge, the first of many transformations.

-Foyle repairs the ship, but is captured by a cargo cult in the Asteroid Belt which tattoos a hideous mask of a tiger on his face.
-He manages to escape and is returned to Terra.
+Foyle repairs the ship and barely survives but is found and adopted by a cargo cult in the Asteroid Belt who tattoo a hideous mask of a tiger on his face and force-marry him to one of their girls.
+He recovers his health, escapes and is returned to Terra.
 His attempt to blow up the Vorga fails, and he is captured by Presteign.
 Unknown to Foyle, the Nomad was carrying "PyrE", a new material which could make the difference between victory and defeat in the war.
-Presteign hires Saul Dagenham to interrogate Foyle and find the ship and PyrE.
+Presteign hires security agent Saul Dagenham to interrogate Foyle, to find the ship and PyrE.

-Protected by his own revenge fixation, Foyle cannot be broken, and he is put into a jaunte-proof prison.
-There he meets Jisbella McQueen, who teaches him to think clearly, and tells him he should find out who gave the order not to rescue him.
-Together they escape and get his tattoos removed—but not with total success: the subcutaneous scars become visible when Foyle becomes too emotional.
-They travel to the Nomad, where they recover not only PyrE, but also a fortune in platinum.
+Protected by his revenge fixation, Foyle cannot be broken and he is put into a jaunte-proof prison.
+There he meets Jisbella McQueen, who teaches him to think clearly and tells him he should find out who gave the order not to rescue him.
+Together they escape and get his tattoos removed—but not with total success: the subcutaneous scars become visible again whenever Foyle becomes too emotional.
+The pair travel to the Nomad, where they salvage not only PyrE, but also a fortune in platinum metal.
 Jisbella is captured by Dagenham, but Foyle escapes.